 I get emotional every time I read that.
 Even as I am typing right now it has that affect.
 I think we all want to feel as though we are doing something of real value.
 The drive to win in college athletics can sometimes cloud that.
 In a way, Prince did for me what he suggests I did for him.
 What he communicated to me, without knowing it, is that I had real value in his life.
 He did so at a time when I really questioned what I was doing.
 I needed that.
 So thank you Prince Ibeh for lifting my spirits.
 I love you too and also wish you and yours the very best!

-Rob Lanier is currently the Associate Head Coach at The University of Tennessee under Rick Barnes.
+Rob Lanier is currently the Head Coach at SMU.
+Prior to SMU he spent the previous 3 years at Georgia State.
+Before Georgia State he spent 4 years at The University of Tennessee under Rick Barnes.
 Rob finished his playing career at St Bonaventure University in 1990 and began his career in coaching under Jack Armstrong at Niagara University that summer.
 In 1992 he moved on to his alma mater under Jim Baron for 5 seasons followed by stints at Rutgers and Texas before being named head coach at Siena College in 2001 where he led the Saints to two postseason appearances (2002 NCAA & 2003 NIT).
 After Siena Rob worked at Virginia under Dave Leitao (2005-07) and under Billy Donovan (2007-2011) before reuniting with Barnes at Texas in 2011.